RSPCA Cymru is appealing for information after a body of a dead dog was found near Deeside Leisure Centre in Queensferry.

 RSPCA inspector Chris Coleman said: “One of the budgies was in a collapsed state on the bottom of the … Continue reading…

-THE RSPCA is appealing for information after five kittens were found abandoned in a suitcase.
+RSPCA Cymru is appealing for information after a cat was dumped in a bush in Newport.